How To Treat Eating Disorders

 Eating disorders are serious and can be life-threatening, but they’re also treatable with comprehensive treatment plans.

 In order to treat eating disorders, mental health professionals recommend a combination of the following interventions to manage the symptoms of an eating disorder.
-Depending on your specific diagnosis and personal needs, the exact treatment and treatment team may vary.
+Depending on your specific eating disorder diagnosis and personal needs, the exact treatment and treatment team may vary.
 If you’re wondering how to treat eating disorders when there are underlying health conditions present, you might speak with a doctor, who may review your medical history before developing a treatment plan.
 Certain eating disorders may be best treated with a tailored approach that takes into account your medical history.

 1. Nutritional counseling